cmheisel/agile-analytics/README.md

 #### Fetchers

-Fetchers are responsible for get raw data about tickets from agile data sources.
+Fetchers are responsible for getting raw data about tickets from agile data sources (JIRA, Trello, etc.)

 They depend on fetcher specific configuration including things like API end points, credentials and search criteria.